Lemon Orzo Pasta Salad

 FAQ

 Don't overcook it!
-It is really important to cook your orzo al dente, as it will become very mushy if it is slightly overcooked.
+It is really important to cook your orzo al dente, as it will become very mushy even when just slightly overcooked.
 Always bet on the safe side and cook it a minute or two less than you think it should be cooked.
 Taste test it to check the texture too!

 If you make and love this recipe, please leave a ★★★★★ review below!
 It means so much to me when you try my recipes, and I'd love to know how it goes.
 Please leave a comment below if you have any questions.